ALYAN-ALAM/-team-avo/README.md

 ## Acknowlegdements

-#Contributors
+Contributors

-Alyaan : implemented the backend , using tools like nodejs Tools : postman , pg admin
+Alyaan : implemented the backend , Used technolgies like: nodejs" "expressjs" "postgreSQL and tools like : postman , pg admin.

-Zulfiqar Ali : implemented the user interface with frontend Rafiea Ashraf : implemented the front end please modify your parts of implemenation and resend please
+Zulfiqar Ali : implemented the user interface with frontend

+Rafiea Ashraf : implemented the front end , languages used HTML,CSS,PHP,JS.

+Azhan Khan : Technical Documentations

+Juli Kalna : Brainstromed  ideas and research work.